DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/publications.md

 Here we list some key research publications from the Dynamics and Neural Systems Lab.

-For a BD Fulcher's full publication list, see [Google Scholar](https://scholar.google.com.au/citations?user=iQYJOW4AAAAJ).
+For BD Fulcher's full publication list, see [Google Scholar](https://scholar.google.com.au/citations?user=iQYJOW4AAAAJ).

 ## Recent Highlights